amaurymaille/isaac-qol/README.md

 # Mechanics

+# Version history

+* 2021-07-07: entering a (super) secret room from a red room will open a door out of the room that leads to a non red room.
+If there are enemies in the (super) secret room, the newly opened door will automatically close.

 # Planned work

 - [ ] When playing as Tainted Jacob, getting hit by Dark Esau gives the player a